Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Preliminaries

 \begin{Remark} There is an $m>0$, which does not depend on $B$, such that $\omega_{\cX/B}^{[m]}$ and $\cI_\cD^{[m]}$ are locally free on $\cX$.
 Indeed, we will prove in Theorem \ref{thm_boundedness} that there is an $m$ such that for every fiber $(X;D)$ of $f$, the sheaves $\omega_X^{[m]}$ and $\cO_X(-mD)$ are Cartier.
-Since our family is bounded (see Theorem \ref{thm_boundedness}), we can choose such an $m$ which does not depend on the basis $B$.
-Then, by conditions (1) and (2) and Remark \ref{remark:bc:implies:flat}, we may apply \cite{stacks-project}*{Tag 00MH}, which implies that $\omega_{\cX/B}^{[m]}$ and $\cI_\cD^{[m]}$ are locally free since they restrict to locally free sheaves along each fiber. \end{Remark}
+Since our family is bounded (see Theorem \ref{thm_boundedness}), we can choose such an $m$ that does not depend on the basis $B$.
+Then, by condition (K) in Definition \ref{Def:functor} and Remark \ref{remark:bc:implies:flat}, we may apply \cite{stacks-project}*{Tag 00MH}, which implies that $\omega_{\cX/B}^{[m]}$ and $\cI_\cD^{[m]}$ are locally free since they restrict to locally free sheaves along each fiber. \end{Remark}